Short Story

 If you are reading this, I am no longer with you.
 There’s so much I wanted to tell you when I was alive, so many things I needed to explain but the words failed me.
 Now I find myself in the early stages of dementia and know this is my last chance to say the words you needed to hear.

-I never worried about you because you were the defiant and rebellious daughter, unlike your sister who is too much like me.
-I think I always knew you would become your own woman, doing everything you could to be nothing like me.
+You may have felt that I was stern with you and not a simpering, doting mother; perhaps I was harsh but that’s the only way to raise young girls to become strong women.
+I never had a care or worried about you because you were the defiant and rebellious daughter, unlike your sister who is too much like me.
+I think I always knew you would become your own woman and nothing like me.
 Having seen you with your own children, I know I’m right.

 Please know I did the best I could.
-I loved you even though I never could bring myself to say it.
-I hope you can forgive me.
+I did love you even though I never could bring myself to say it.
+I hope you know that.

 August 18, 2009

 My teens years were the turning point for me because I got out of the house and away from you.
-You know my mother-in-law was very different than you; we formed a bond and I found in her a mother’s love I desperately needed.
+You know my mother-in-law was a very different type of woman; warm and kind, we formed a bond and I found in her the mother’s love I desperately needed.

 It was the night of the office Christmas party and I was dreading it.
 I knew Kevin was going to be there.
 After our breakup, I couldn’t stand being around him.
 I thought he was a great guy; I was wrong.
 He was only interested in sex.
 Kevin never missed a party, a chance to get drunk and hit on me.
 I wasn’t there long before he spotted me.
 I turned and headed for the restroom.
 When I came out, Kevin was waiting…..drunk, leaning against the wall, drink in hand.
 He stumbled towards me slurring “hey, baby”, pushing the drink in my face.
 I walked past him but he grabbed my arm and dragged me into the supply room.
 He spun me around, smashing his lips against mine, tearing at the buttons on my blouse and shoving his hand up my skirt.
 Somehow I managed to push him off me.
 Kevin was so drunk, he stumbled and fell backwards.
 I ran out into the street, gasping as the cold rain washed my body of Kevin’s stink.
 I couldn’t go to my apartment.
 Hailing a cab, I fled to the safety of my parents house…..safe from Kevin.